 Air cooled: This type captures hot air and keeps it away from the plants.
 They can also hook to an air duct exhaust.
 This type of reflector is ideal grow tent and enclosed spaces.

 Single-ended (SE) HPS bulbs look just like the standard incandescent bulbs invented by Thomas Edison that you commonly saw in your homes years ago.
 However, they use a larger socket, which is called a Mogul base.
 Inside this glass tube, there is a part, called the arc tube, whose main function is to manufacture light.
 It gets the energy from the base of the bulb connected by a metal "frame wire" at one end.

-Double-ended (SE) HPS is more like the fluorescent tube bulbs.
+Double-ended (DE) HPS are more like the fluorescent tube bulbs.
 Just like the name sound, DE lamps have two wires at both ends of the glass bulb, which can be safely put and fastened into the sockets on a fixture

 DE HPS have grown more popular among hobbyists in past years even though they have been used in commercial production for ten years or so.

-The question is whether DE HPS is more worthy than SE HPS?
+The question is whether DE HPS are more worthy than SE HPS?

 Without hesitation, I can say that it's worth for several reasons.